 Scattered Isles - Where the Shield Marshes end and the Scattered Isles begin is a matter of some debate by geographers.
-The marshy spots of land sink into salt water, but low islands begin to spot the ocean soon after.
-At times they are used as temporary hideouts for pirates and bandits, and they have been the refuge of more than one marooned fisherman.
+The marshes spots of land sink into salt water, but low islands begin to spot the ocean soon after.
+The low islands then mature into broad expanses of fertile ground.
+Colonizing these islands is near impossible - they flood frequently, are too close to the denizens of the marshes, and have little to offer.
+At times, though, they are used as temporary hideouts for pirates and bandits, and they have been the refuge of more than one marooned fisherman.